 CONCEPTUAL MODEL FOR NURSING

 Focuses on nursing as a profession and its historical evolution to the present.
 Theoretical and philosophical bases of nursing are explored, with a focus on Orem's self-care theory.
-The role of the professional nurse is explored.
-Factors that influence contemporary nursing, such as legal and ethical issues, health care reform and changing health care priorities are discussed.
-This course introduces the philosophy and framework for nursing.
+The role of the

 HEALTH PROMOTION & LEARNING